Open-Systems-Pharmacology/developer-docs/OSPSuite Architecture.md

 ### PKSim.R

-This project contains the code necessary for the communcation between PK-Sim and R through the [ospsuite-R package](https://github.com/Open-Systems-Pharmacology/OSPSuite-R).
+This project contains the code necessary for the communιcation between PK-Sim and R through the [ospsuite-R package](https://github.com/Open-Systems-Pharmacology/OSPSuite-R).

 ### PKSim.Tests